ptcrews/smtcoq/SMTCoqTasks.md

 	- [ ] Process cong rule by adding two steps
 	- [ ] Add transformation for subproof flattening
 	- [ ] Add transformation for accommodating quantifier instantiation rules
-- [ ] For quantified formulas
+- [x] For quantified formulas
-	- [ ] grep Sledgehammer benchmarks for `forall_inst` and see if new veriT changes instances so they are different from the quantified lemma or not.
+	- [x] grep Sledgehammer benchmarks for `forall_inst` and see if new veriT changes instances so they are different from the quantified lemma or not.
 - [ ] Implement abduction
+	- [x] Find the smallest example from benchmarks
+	- [x] Create small examples that manually illustrate the usage of abduction
+	- [ ] Add an integer argument to the abduction tactic
+- [ ] Set up tests with SMTCoq.
+	- [ ] Generate a coq file that checks each file in the Sledgehammer benchmarks as follows.
+(Quantifier files might not work :( ) Section Filename.
+  			Verit_Checker "Filename.smt2" "Filename.smt_inproofnew".
+		End Filename.
+	- [ ] Run tests in smtcoq/unit-tests/Tests_verit_tactics.v
+- [ ] Read Chantal's ITP paper.
+	- [ ] Can we skolemize existentials using a transformation for sniper?
+- [ ] Presentation
 	- [ ] Finish grocking paper
+		- [ ] Applications?
+		- [ ] Benchmarking via removing hypotheses in benchmarks?
-	- [ ] Find the smallest example from benchmarks .
+		- [ ] Look at sets of Coq benchmarks
-	- [ ] Create small examples that manually illustrate the usage of abduction
+	- [ ] Start building a presentation
-- [ ] Set up a script to run SMTCoq tests on the new parser.
+	- [ ] Formalize/summarize transformations to alethe proofs
-	- [ ] For quantified formulas, it should call `Parse_verit_certif` on the SMT files and the veriT proof files, and check that `euf_checker` returns true.
-	- [ ] For quantifier-free formulas, it should see that `Parse_verit smtfile prooffile` returns true.

 - Problem with `not_not`:
   Proofs currently using the `not_not` rule fail on the `th_resolution`